 Ditto last week.
 Take a day early in the week to clear out the junk drawer and desk drawers, lightly organizing, before hitting the office supply stores.

-Week 10: test your new routine (dry run)
+Week 10: test your new organized routine (dry run)

-This week, take pride in the fact that you’ve accomplished so much this summer.
+This week, take pride in the fact that you’ve accomplished so much with this summer organizing plan.
 Then write down your new routine and run it by each member of the family.
 Get agreement on activities, house rules, curfews, and morning routines.
 Do a daily dry run the week before school starts, and you’ll have less whining and more smiles come fall.

 Will this 10 week summer organizing plan work for you?

-This organizing plan isn’t a complete home overhaul.
-For that you’ll need to tackle at least one additional room each week.
+This summer organizing plan isn’t a complete home overhaul.
+For that can join our Clutter-Free Facebook Group and organize one room each month.
 But this organizing plan is totally do-able, and still leaves you plenty of time to enjoy your summer.
 Please pin it, share it, and let me know how it works for you.